mm-zzg/vchub-en-v50/docs/2d-visualization/controls/display/led-display.md

 **Animation**

 Allows you to perform specific animations based on certain conditions.
-See full descriptions of various animations on the **2D Visualization-> Animation** page.
+See full descriptions of various animations on the [Animation](../../animation.md) page.

 **Event**

 Allows you to perform specific event based on certain conditions.
-See the full description of each event on the **2D Visualization-> Event** page.
+See the full description of each event on the [Event](../../event/index.md) page.

 **Example 1**